 World Map Content

+If you want better weapons or armor, one of the best ways to get reliable weapon and armor is to open Mystical Crates that award random blueprints.
+You’ll find them in settlements across the map, marked with a purple icon.
 If you get lucky, there’s a Hunter 500 Frag pistol that’s a very strong weapon blueprint you can get in the early game.
 It’s something to consider farming for when you’ve done the basics to progress a little faster.

-Outside of that, you will get memetic points, which are basically tokens to spend on unlocking new technology.
+Outside of that, you’ll get memetic points, which are basically tokens to spend on unlocking new technology.
 You can specialise in crafting if you want to and get better weapons and armor for your crafting stations.
+After that, the same rules apply for better gear as you level up.
+Continue to unlock memetics to get new blueprints.
+And when you move area, go and farm the various POis for more blueprints.

-Building your camp
+Building your base

+Building your base is an important part of Once Human.
+Base building is key to storing items and running crafting stations.
 Unlike other games, Once Human has a portability feature, allowing you to save the layout of your base and store it.
-You can then move your base’s zone around to a new spot if you want to migrate areas.
+You can then move your base’s around to a new spot if you want to migrate to a different area at a later date.

 Weapon mods

-There’s also a button that allows you to view all keywords.
+When you start getting better gear and items, you’ll start to notice modifiers.
+If you open your inventory, you will find you can hover over them and press the inspect menu to get more of an idea of what the modifier does.
+There’s also a button that allows you to view all modifiers.
 This will help you learn what weapon effects exist in the game, and what you want to loot or craft yourself.
-This is where you can really express your playstyle and work out what playstyle and build you prefer using.
+This is where you can customize your playstyle and build.

 Survival Mechanics

-Once Human isn’t that big on survival mechanics, but, there are a few to keep an eye on.
+Once Human isn’t that big on survival mechanics, but, there are a few to keep an eye on:

 - Energy – Acquired via sleeping.
 This buffs HP and melee damage.